Tow truck industry

 License a tow truck

-Before a tow truck vehicle licence can be granted, the vehicle must be inspected for roadworthiness and compliance with the current technical standards.
+Before a WA vehicle licence can be granted, the vehicle must be inspected for roadworthiness and compliance with the relevant technical standards.

-Vehicle owners should familiarise themselves with the standards prior to presenting a tow truck for inspection.
+Vehicle owners must familiarise themselves with the new technical standards and inspection requirements prior to presenting a tow truck for inspection.

-For more information on the vehicle inspection process and vehicle licensing fees, visit the Department's website.
+For more information on the vehicle inspection process and vehicle licensing fees, visit the Licence a tow truck page.

 Technical standards

-The technical standards apply to tow trucks and tilt tray tow trucks.
+The new technical vehicle standards apply to all tow trucks.

 Tow truck and tilt tray tow truck standards include: